 Warm spaces & cost of living support

-This page is to offer direct information to help all those within the Diocese regarding warm spaces, information on the cost of living crisis, and the local facilities available.
+This information is to help all those within the Diocese regarding warm spaces, information on the cost of living crisis, and local facilities available.

 Below you will find links to various help schemes, council tax support, debt management services, energy grants, food banks, and community hubs, as well as national support schemes and charities that are available to help during this challenging time.

 St Teresa’s Newbury Park: “there is the weekly lunch club at St John’s Church and Centre, St John’s Road (Newbury Park).
 This is open every Tuesday and offers a two-course hot meal for just £4.22 to anyone who lives in Redbridge as well as a “warm place” to meet up with friends etc.”

 Ss Peter & Paul’s Ilford: “the Ilford Sunday Drop-In Centre which operates out of the Church.
 This was set up over 30 years ago, and feeds about 35-40 homeless or vulnerably housed people weekly with a hot meal, drink and sandwiches”

 Holy Trinity Church, South Woodham Ferrers: has a Foodbank centre at the New Life Church, Clements Green Lane which is open 1000-1200 on Wednesdays and is part of the Chelmsford Foodbank operation.
 The Church collects donations and delivers them to the Foodbank each week.
 SWF Health & Social Care Group is also a pastoral project of Holy Trinity Church.
 Contact details are [email protected] and 01245 322079.

 Our Lady of Light & St Osyth Clacton: Is a part of the Churches Together initiative, working for the homeless.
 The SVP conference feeds approximately 50 to 70 homeless people each Friday morning in the town centre.
 (Each Church takes on a particular day)